anuragpandey444/CRUD-API-for-Cart-Management-Using-Express-Prisma-and-MySQL---AP---LAB---rn7c0apfjbdi/README.md

 ## Setup Instructions

 1. **Configure Database**:
+   - Make sure MySQL is running on your system
+   - Create a database named `cart_db`
    - Update the `DATABASE_URL` in `.env` file with your MySQL credentials
    - Example: `DATABASE_URL="mysql://root:yourpassword@localhost:3306/cart_db"`